 Winter 2019 – Flooring Replacement

-The old floor had a dip between the small and large rooms, a bad patch job by the side door, seems splitting and rising, and the top layer of finish had worn off.
+The old floor had a dip between the small and large rooms, a bad patch job by the side door, seams splitting and rising, and the top layer of finish had worn off.
 Now fully replaced and is just gleaming!
 This project was over 50% funded by funds raised through the Bay Treasure Chest, with the balance from Halifax District Capital Fund and Province of Nova Scotia Community Recreation Capital Grant.

 We appreciate the efforts of the 200+ volunteers who dedicate their time to make Bay Treasure Chest possible!